 The nature of the course dissects the teachings of the Buddha to its most basic and clear foundations on Sila, Samadhi and Panya (morality, concentration and wisdom).
 The first few days are spent observing the breath very closely, learning to focus the mind to a very narrow area where sensation may be perceived by the mind.

 After a few days spent sharpening the awareness and concentration (samadhi) of the mind by focusing on the breath, one is able to perceive sensations which have always been there, though overlooked by the untrained and scattered mind we all carry.
 After a few days of developing concentration in this technique of anapana, the meditator receives the practice of vipassana which translates to “seeing things clearly as they are.”
-With a sharper awareness, the practitioner continues to train the mind to become more and more sensitive to the sensations in the entire body and over the course of the next few days to become more and more focused by intent, rather than giving in to the tendencies of the mind.
+With a sharper awareness, the practitioner continues to train the mind to become more and more sensitive to the sensations in the entire body and over the course of the next few days to become more and more focused on sensations by will, rather than giving in to the unconscious tendencies of the mind.

 One begins to see that the tendencies of the mind are in essence of two basic directions: craving and aversion.
 It is as if a boat tied to the shore reveals the movement of the ocean by the direction the rope pulls.
 The importance of the practice of equanimity cannot be emphasized enough, as it is truly this practice that unveils the patterns of the mind.
-Equanimity gifts us the ability to remain balanced in our mind and to walk the middle path of neither craving, nor aversion, just observation in full understanding of the changing-nature of reality.
-The intense process of meditation 10 hours every day during the course of 10 days opens up the meditator to fully devote to the practice and develop further in the study of reality as it manifests itself moment to moment.
+Equanimity gifts us the ability to remain balanced in our mind and to walk the middle path of neither craving, nor aversion, just observation in full understanding of the changing nature of reality.
+The intense process of meditation for 10 hours every day during the course of 10 days opens up the meditator to fully devote to the practice and develop further in the study of reality as it manifests itself, moment to moment.

 In this simple yet arduous work, one undertakes the duty to observe the movement of the mind.
-The contents of the mind are in fact irrelevant, but it is the movement of the mind itself which reveals the nature of reality, which is bound by movement and direction.
+The contents of the mind are in fact irrelevant, but it is the movement of the mind itself which reveals the nature of reality, which is bound by movement and direction of our attention.
 By finely tuning the attention to the sensations of the body, as they are tied to the movements of the mind, one can observe the nature of reality as an ever-changing phenomena.
 The teachings of the Buddha become self-evident as the cravings and aversions that arise are bound to change, always.
 Therefore, we can observe the ever-changing nature of reality by witnessing that change first-hand through our own experience.
 The simplest law of nature, anicca (impermanence), can uplift us in the understanding that whatever experience we are having whether pleasant or unpleasant, is bound to change; therefore attachment to any one experience is futile.